scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 consider residual errors at the matched filter output when using a simple truncated square-root raised cosine (SRC) finite impulse response (FIR).
-In particular we consider filter lengths of :math:`\pm L` symbols in duration, where :math:`L=8`, but also make this a design parameter.
+In particular we consider filter lengths of :math:`\pm L` symbols in duration.
 We then briefly explain how a symbol-spaced adaptive equalizer can be inserted at the output of the matched filter to compensate for pulse shape mismatch.
 We then move on to briefly review the concept of semi-analytic (SA)simulation and the develop conditional error probability expressions for MPSK and MQAM.
-Finally we move into performance results.
+Finally, we move into performance results.